terryum/awesome-deep-learning-papers/README.md

 You can follow my [facebook page](https://www.facebook.com/terryum.io/) or [google plus](https://plus.google.com/+TerryTaeWoongUm/) to get useful information about machine learning and robotics.
 If you want to have a talk with me, please send me a message to my [facebook page](https://www.facebook.com/terryum.io/).

 You can also check out my [blog](http://terryum.io/) where I share my thoughts on my research area (deep learning for human/robot motions).
-I got some thoughts while making this list and summerized them in a blog post, ["Some trends of deep learning researches"](http://terryum.io/ml_theory/2016/06/05/DeepLearningPapers/).
+I got some thoughts while making this list and summerized them in a blog post, ["Some trends of recent deep learning researches"](http://terryum.io/ml_theory/2016/06/05/DeepLearningPapers/).

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)